Skordalia, the classic Greek garlic mashed potatoes or potato spread

 Is it a puree?
 Is it mashed potatoes?
 Is it a spread?
 We’re not really sure what the best word is to describe skordalia.
 So, instead of trying to label skordalia, let’s just describe it.
 This is a recipe that mixes boiled and mashed potatoes with a lot (like, A LOT) of mashed garlic, vinegar and oil.
 Skordalia is creamy, tangy, definitely garlicky, and one of those recipes that we always think we should make more often.

 In reality however, we usually only make skordalia a few times a year, and March 25th is one of those times.
-The war of Greek Independence began on March 25th, 1821 giving this day its political significance.
+The war of Greek Independence began on March 25, 1821 giving this day its political significance.
 As well, on this day Mary was visited by the Archangel Gabriel who told her that she would bear the son of God, making this day a very special religious holiday.
-To celebrate, the church fathers lifted the fasting rules which apply during Great Lent and the consumption of fish and oil is permitted.
-Traditionally, all over Greece and in Greek homes everywhere, the meal which will be enjoyed tomorrow is bakaliaros with skordalia (fried cod and skordalia).
+To celebrate, the church fathers lifted the fasting rules which apply during Great Lent and the consumption of fish and oil is permitted on March 25th.
+Traditionally, all over Greece and in Greek households throughout the world, the meal which will be enjoyed on this day is bakaliaros with skordalia (fried cod and skordalia).

 Although it is often the fish which is highly anticipated after a period of fasting, the skordalia makes for a worthy side.The tangy taste complements the fried fish perfectly and its strong flavour elevates the gentle flavour of the cod.
-Add a side of beet salad (another classic Greek side for this meal), pour a bit of ouzo and celebrate like a Greek.
+Add a side of beet salad (a classic Greek accompaniment for this meal), pour a bit of ouzo and celebrate like a Greek.

 How strong is the garlic flavour in skordalia?